-The County of Oxford will also likely incur additional labour and administrative costs to implement the Ontario Building Code requirements for the mandatory septic inspections.
+The County of Oxford also incurs additional labour and administrative costs to implement the Ontario Building Code requirements for the mandatory onsite sewage inspections.
 Inspections within the most vulnerable wellhead areas will likely be given priority.

-Municipal staff resources (primarily County, with some potential local) will also be required to implement education and outreach programs associated with the handling and storage of DNAPLs in household quantities and application of commercial fertilizer in association with residential uses.
+Municipal staff resources (primarily County, with some potential local) are required to implement education and outreach programs associated with the handling and storage of DNAPLs in household quantities and application of commercial fertilizer in association with residential uses.

-There may also be a cost to the County and local municipalities to amend Official Plans and Zoning By-laws to implement the Source Protection Plan policies, in terms of staff resources and Planning Act process requirements e.g., public notice requirements.
+There is also a cost to the County and local municipalities to amend Official Plans and Zoning By-laws to implement the Source Protection Plan policies, in terms of staff resources and Planning Act process requirements e.g., public notice requirements.
 In addition, annual reporting requirements to the Source Protection Authority will require staff resources and may have cost implications to the County and/or local municipalities to prepare and administer.